kianzohoury/VAE/README.md

 should cluster together and dissimilar ones should be far away from each other.

 #### Decoder
-A decoder can be thought of as the reverse process, $g: Z \mapsto X$, which is also a linear mapping.
+A decoder is also a linear mapping $g: Z \mapsto X$, and can be thought of as the reverse process.
 The primary function of the decoder is to "decode" the latent representation $Z$ created by the encoder and reconstruct $X$.
 Again, similar latent representations should yield similar reconstructions, and vice versa.